 Starts the Cassandra Java server process.

-For convenience, on Linux, Cassandra uses an include file, cassandra.in.sh, to source these environment variables.
-It will check the following locations for this file:
+For convenience on Linux installations, Cassandra uses an include file, cassandra.in.sh, to source these environment variables.
+Use the following locations for this file:

-Cassandra also uses the Java options set in $CASSANDRA_CONF/cassandra-env.sh.
-If you want to pass additional options to the Java virtual machine, such as maximum and minimum heap size, edit the options in that file rather than setting JVM_OPTS in the environment.
+Cassandra also uses the Java options set in cassandra-env.sh.
+If you want to pass additional options to the Java virtual machine, such as maximum and minimum heap size, edit the options in this file rather than setting them in the environment.

 |-p filename||Log the process ID in the named file.
 Useful for stopping Cassandra by killing its PID.|

 - In a multi-instance deployment, multiple Cassandra instances will independently assume that all CPU processors are available to it.
 This setting allows you to specify a smaller set of processors and perhaps have affinity.

 - The directory location of the cassandra.yaml file.

 - Sets the initial partitioner token for a node the first time the node is started.

 - Set to false to start Cassandra on a node but not have the node join the cluster.